A must-needed representation of the almost extinct Queer Generation XInkish Kingdoms

 Additionally, people have this misconception of what a gay person should or should not be.
 Some readers might mark Patrick as a cliche, but they rely on the image that the media has been feeding them for a long time.
 Patrick might use caftans.
 Patrick might be loud and exuberant.
 Patrick might suffer from body dysmorphia for the illogical standards of the gay community – another topic of another day – but these are not cliches: those are real-life for many. – As a personal note, I could see a lot of Bianca Del Rio, a famous Drag Quee, in Patrick, which supports my point that these are not cliches.
 Patrick is an artist.
 He enjoys music, theater, television, and culture in general like many gay men do.
 Those things are what make Patrick unique, intelligent, and emotional enough to guide these kids through the grieving process of losing a beloved one.

 Through jokes, screams, and a very gay life, Patrick helps Maisie and Grant to understand more about grief.
-They can open their hearts and be empathetic for the losses each other has to experience.
+They can open their hearts and be empathetic for the loses each other had to experience.
 He can help them define who they want to be and encourage them to be who they wish to be without censorship.
 Patrick learns from the sweetness, naiveness, and pureness of these kids.
 Patrick is able then to open his heart to the world and break from his cacoon.
 Not only is GUP (Gay Uncle Patrick) able to find what he was looking for, but he also recovers what he was missing.

 Steven Rowley is also the narrator of the audio version of The Guncle, and contrary to other experiences, he does an outstanding job!
-The way he plays the character, the tone of voice, the peach, and the sassiness are raw in his performance.
+The way he plays the character, the tone of voice, the pitch, and the sassiness are raw in his performance.
 When listening to the audiobook, the listener goes up and down on Patrick’s emotional rollercoaster and his journey through finding peace and healing.
 Not only is The Guncle one of the sweetest books for this year, but the narration is also one of the best I have had the pleasure to experience.

 Check us out on social media for bookish life and weekly content creation.
 Check out our pictures, our reviews on-demand, indie reviews, and memes in any of our below networks!
 We review audiobooks, physical books, ebooks, and share bookish news!